rwth-i6/pytorch-to-returnn/pytorch_to_returnn/converter/README.md

 and we verify the outputs after each step.

 (Note about randomness:
-We reset the PyTorch random seed before each step.
+We reset the PyTorch and numpy random seed before each step.
 In case this is non-deterministic, this is ok as long as it stays within our numerical limits.)